Code & Law Enforcement

 School Food Service Inspections: 0.

 COMMUNICABLE DISEASE INVESTIGATION:

-Staff inspected three (03) swimming pools, spas, or similar installations in September.
+Staff inspected Sixteen (16) swimming pools, spas, or similar installations in June.

-Staff inspected (0) campground facilities in the month of XX.
+Staff inspected One (1) campground facilities in the month of June.

 MASSAGE & BODY ART:

-Staff inspected one (01) body art establishment for the month of September.
-One (01) new massage therapist and two (02) new body artist were licensed in the month of September.
+Staff inspected One (1) body art establishment for the month of June.
+No new body artist was licensed in the month of June.

 PUBLIC HEALTH COMPLAINT PROGRAMS:

 13 Complaints Filed

 02 Complaints Abated